Scion tC Insurance Rates

 Rates are averaged for all Scion tC models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Saving money on insurance for a Scion tC requires not taking risks behind the wheel, maintaining good credit, eliminating unneeded coverage, and possibly raising deductibles.
-Set aside time to shop around every year by getting quotes from direct carriers like GEICO and Progressive, and also from local exclusive and independent agents.
+Finding cheaper rates on auto insurance consists of being a good driver, having good credit, paying for small claims out-of-pocket, and taking advantage of discounts.
+Set aside time to shop around every year by quoting rates from direct car insurance companies like GEICO, Progressive, and Esurance, and also from local exclusive and independent agents.

-The following is a brief summary of the coverage data raised in the charts and tables above.
+The following list is a condensed summary of the coverage data raised in the charts and tables above.

 Rate Tables and Charts